susumuota/nostr-keyx/README.md

 ### Test it on Iris or Snort

-> **Note**: First, disable similar NIP-07 extensions, e.g. nos2x, Alby, etc.
+- First, disable similar NIP-07 extensions, e.g. nos2x, Alby, etc.

-- Go to extension page and click `Service Worker` to pen dev console of the extension.
+- Go to extension page and click `Service Worker` to open dev console of the extension.
 - Enable log level `Verbose` to show debug logs.
 - Go to [Iris](https://iris.to/) or [Snort](https://snort.social/).
 - Logout if you already logged in.